 15. The Office of the Chairman of the Administrative Conference of the United States should create a handbook on the use of VTC in hearings and related proceedings that will be updated from time to time as technology changes.
 The handbook should reflect consultation with GSA and other agencies with VTC hearings expertise.
-It should be made publicly accessible online to agencies, and include specific guidance regarding equipment, conditions, and training that meets industry standards.
+It should be made publicly accessible online to agencies, and include specific guidance regarding equipment, conditions, and training that meets industry standards, and methods for collecting feedback from participants.